OmkarMhatre007/Lotus_Finance-Smart_Salary-/README.md

 <<<<<<< HEAD
-# Lotus Finance 🪷
+# Formula Money 💸
 **A Gamified Financial Habit Macker**

 ## 🚀 The Mission
-Lotus Finance helps users master their personal finances through a "challenge" format.
+Formula Money helps users master their personal finances through a "challenge" format.
 By combining real-time leaderboards with AI-driven progress analysis, we turn boring budgeting into a competitive game.

 ## ✨ Features
 - **Smart Survey**: Tailored financial goal setting based on user salary and expenses.